-We rely on an internet connection for so many things these days, but losing this connection if you own a Smart TV does not mean the end of the world.
+We rely on an internet connection for so many things these days, but losing this connection if you own a smart TV does not mean the end of the world.

-Though you have access to more videos and movies via streaming services on your Smart TV, you can still use it even without an internet connection.
+Though you have access to more videos and movies via streaming services on your smart TV, you can still use it even without an internet connection.

-Some solutions include watching on local channels or cable TV.
+Some solutions include watching local channels or cable TV.
 You can also plug in your game console or media player to revisit old movies and video games you haven’t played in a while.

-In conclusion, losing the internet connection on your Smart TV doesn’t render it unusable.
+In conclusion, losing the internet connection on your smart TV doesn’t render it unusable.
 There are still lots of ways to keep you entertained for hours.